Board of Directors

 Joe has over 25 years of extensive experience in science, technology, space & space policy, and education, within academia, the private sector, and the U. S. Government.

-An astrophysicist, he is an Associate Professor in the Department of Physics & Astronomy at George Mason University in Fairfax, Virginia.
+An astrophysicist, he is a Visiting Professor of the University of Colorado, Boulder, and he is an Associate Professor in the Department of Physics & Astronomy at George Mason University in Fairfax, Virginia.
 His topic of research is the large-scale environments of Active Galactic Nuclei.
 He has held positions at the Space Telescope Science Institute in Baltimore, MD and at the Pennsylvania State University in State College, PA.
 Dr. Pesce has used ground-based telescopes all over the world (USA, Chile, Italy, the Canary Islands, and Australia), as well as space-based ones, and is the author of over 60 articles in peer-reviewed astronomical journals.

 He serves on the Board of Advisors for The Presidents Leadership Class, University of Colorado, Boulder; is a Fellow of the Royal Astronomical Society; a Fellow of the Cambridge Philosophical Society; a member of Peterhouse, Cambridge; the American Astronomical Society; the American Association for the Advancement of Science; Sigma Pi Sigma; and the Cosmos Club (Washington DC).
 He was a recipient of the prestigious Isaac Newton Studentship at Cambridge University; a Presidents Leadership Scholar at the University of Colorado, Boulder; and served on the Board of Directors of the Animal Behavior Management Alliance (ABMA).